 View of Dragon Bridge from Han River Cruise (Source: Unsplash) |

-Use these tips to plan your timing, viewpoint, and transport so you can enjoy Dragon Bridge smoothly on show nights.
+Use these tips to plan your timing, viewpoint, and transport for a smoother experience on show nights.

-The bridge is lit nightly, but the highlight moment is the 9:00 PM fire and water performance on Friday, Saturday, and Sunday.
+The bridge is lit every evening, but the main highlight is the 9:00 PM fire and water show on weekends.